 Property, plant and equipment is stated at cost, which includes direct and incremental acquisition costs less accumulated depreciation and impairment provisions.
 Subsequent costs shall be capitalised if these result in an enhancement to the asset.
 Depreciation is calculated using the straight-line method to write down the cost of property, plant and equipment to their residual values over their estimated useful lives.
+The Bank reviews the economic lives at the end of each annual reporting period.
 The estimated useful lives are as follows: